SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Preliminaries

 \subsection{Bayesian Interpretation of the NeRF training}

-The NeRF reconstruction i.e. the radiance field function $f$ is deterministic, and has no explicit notion of uncertainty.
+The NeRF reconstruction (i.e., the radiance field function $f$) is deterministic and has no explicit notion of uncertainty.
 In practice, different parts of the NeRF reconstruction are inherently more uncertain or less reliable.
 For example, ill-conditioned visual constraints from non-textured areas or insufficient visual parallax can cause the visual reconstruction accuracy to deteriorate.
-Another example specifically relevant to our work is that a surface is more uncertain if it has only been sparsely scanned by the lidar with limited range and Field-of-View compared to a surface that is densely scanned.
-Quantifying these uncertainties associated with the NeRF reconstruction allows one to identify the unreliable reconstruction and filter them accordingly, hence improving reconstruction accuracy.
-It can also enable downstream tasks such as active mapping and navigation~\cite{Zhang19fisherinfofield}.
+Another example specifically relevant to our work is that a surface is more uncertain if it has only been sparsely scanned by the lidar with limited range and FOV compared to a surface that is densely scanned.
+Quantifying these uncertainties associated with the NeRF reconstruction allows one to identify the unreliable reconstructions and filter them out accordingly, hence improving reconstruction accuracy.
+It can also enable downstream tasks, such as view selection for more accurate and complete mapping.

 The Bayesian probability theory provides useful tools for quantifying the uncertainties in neural models~\cite{kendall2017uncertainties}, which can benefit the NeRF reconstruction.
 For a regression task with the dataset $\mathcal{D}=\{(x_n, y_n)\}_{n=1}$ (where $x_n,y_n$ are the $n$-th pair of the input and output) and model parameters $\theta$, the uncertainty of the predictive distribution $p(y|x,\mathcal{D})$ can be approximated by considering the data (aleatoric) uncertainty in the likelihood $p(y|\theta,x)$ and model (epistemic) uncertainty in the posterior $p(\theta|\mathcal{D})$.